replaces: Chinese version (2012)

 Production volume limits (minimal and maximal) and the programme of water quality monitoring and biomonitoring on the farms and around the farms are regulated by the Law on Marine Fishery and Mariculture.
 The aim is to give farm owners timely information about the appearance of pollution and natural phenomena, if any, which may have a negative impact on the mariculture zone and on mariculture products.

-The Law on Freshwater Fishery lays down conditions for issuing licences to rainbow trout farms.
+The Law on Freshwater Fishery lays down conditions for issuing licences to aquaculture farms.
 The Law also prescribes the monitoring of water on and around the farms and this is carried out by the relevant national authority.

 The Law on Sanitary Control of Foodstuffs lays down general hygiene norms.
 Special regulations prescribe minimal technical conditions for the facilities: production, manufacture, processing, storage, transportation and the sale of fish and fish products.